Cerclique/WiresharkDissectorGenerator_CPP/README.md

 ## Installation && Usage

 - Clone the repository
-- Compile the project using the `Makefile`
+- Compile the library using the `Makefile`
-- Run the sample `WiresharkDissectorGenerator`
+- Include `WiresharkDissectorGenerator.hpp` and link the library to your projet.

+Refer to `main.cpp` in `example` directory on how to use it.

 The generated LUA plugin can be found in `data` folder.